-Redmond will accommodate most of its future growth in jobs and housing in Downtown, Overlake Village, and Marymoor Village centers.
+Redmond will accommodate most of its future growth in the Downtown, Overlake Village, and Marymoor Village centers.
 With increased density in these areas comes changes to the transportation context, and therefore the transit network.
 Redmond will bring a multimodal approach to its centers, prioritizing transit, walking, and biking over auto capacity.